Oneo64/Starlattice/Technology/ModulesAndAddons.md

 ## Essential Spacecraft Modules
 #### Gravity Simulation Module
-Simulates gravity in a 5 cm x 3 m x 5 cm radius.
-Usually, the floor of a ship is covered with these.
-These also reduce any g-force, allowing spacefighters to speed up or slow down at greater speeds without damaging their occupants.
+Gravity simulators are 3-metre square panels built on the floor of a ship to simulate gravity.
+Since these also reduce g-force, they allow spacefighter pilots to quickly speed up, slow down, or perform faster maneuvers without damaging themselves.

 #### Warship Gyroscopes
-Four gyroscopes that spin rapidly.
-These ensure the ship stays stable.
-If used with larger ships (battleships), there would be four gyroscopes on the very front and very back of the ship.
+Warship gyroscopes are a set of four gyroscopes that spin rapidly, ensuring ship stability.
+Larger ships, such as battleships, require two sets of warship gyroscopes, one at the very front and one at the very back.

 #### Crystal Core Rocket Engines
-Most warships will have four engines to push forward, and eight engines on a 45-degree angle to turn around.
+Crystal core rocket engines are propelling rocket engines that utilise a special type of plasma-producing crystal to propel the ship forward.
+Most warships have 4 of these for forward momentum and 8 for rotation.

 #### Solar Energy Panels
-All solar energy panel systems will always come in two parts.
+All solar energy panel systems come in two parts:

- - **Mega-Giant Battery:** A large block of batteries to store solar energy.
+ - **Mega-giant Battery:** A large block of batteries to store solar energy.
 Can be charged directly while docked.
  - **Superhard Panels:** Solar panels that are really hard to destroy, using hard glass similar to bulletproof glass.

 #### Crystal Core Reactor
-A sphere of crystal, about 3 meters in radius.
+Crystal core reactors are a near-infinite power source that uses plasma-producing crystals to generate electricity.
+The core of a reactor is often a 2-metre crystal sphere.
 This core is zapped by electricity, which produces plasma.
 This plasma is somehow converted into electricity.
 The reactor then takes a portion of the electricity and reuses it to zap itself, producing MORE plasma.
 The cycle repeats.

-Of course, there is also an automatic fail-safe system.
-When the amount of plasma inside the reactor reaches over a certain maximum, the reactor temporarily stops working until the plasma lowers to half the set maximum.
+To prevent plasma overflows and overheating, crystal core reactors are built with an automatic fail-safe system that temporarily shuts them down whenever those are detected.

 ## Optional Spacecraft Modules
 #### Wormhole Transport Module
-An extremely useful addon in military fleets, this module is an FTL system installed on a ship to create travelling wormholes using a magical crystal.
+Wormhole transport modules are FTL systems installed on a ship to create travelling wormholes using a magical crystal.
 Even though the travelling speed in the wormhole is about 2000 m/s (2 mn/s), the travelling speed to the target is much faster.
 The most powerful models can create wormholes with an exterior speed of 10000 AU/s.

-When materialised, the wormhole appears as a giant, grey, smoky ring, big enough to fit the ship that created it.
-Green lightning rapidly connects random points of the ring, creating flashes of green.
+Whenever a ship is about to go into wormhole travel, the opening of the wormhole appears as a swirly, distorted, space "whirlpool".
+It usually takes about 10 seconds for the ship to fully enter the opening.
+Immediately after the ship has gone inside, the opening closes and disappears.

-###### Travel times
+- **Travel times:**
   - **Across a planet:** 5 to 15 seconds *(wormhole strength at 0.00006 AU/s, or 10 mn/s)*
   - **Between planets:** 1 to 3 minutes *(wormhole strength at 0.006 AU/s, or 897.6 mn/s)*
   - **Across a star system:** 30 minutes *(wormhole strength at 0.006 AU/s, or 897.6 mn/s)*
   - **Between star systems:** 2+ hours *(wormhole strength at 2000 AU/s, or 300,000 kn/s)*
   - **Between far-away star systems:** 2+ days *(wormhole strength at 2000 AU/s, or 300,000 kn/s)*
   - **Across a galaxy:** approximately 19 years *(at full wormhole strength, which is 10,000 AU/s, or 1,500,000 kn/s)*

 #### Engine Overdrivers
-An older, but still useful module, engine overdrivers are installed onto the rocket engines of a spaceship.
+Engine overdrivers are an older, yet useful module installed onto the rocket engines of a spaceship.
 When activated, they cause the engine to power up to more than five times their maximum output (increasing speed by 5 times) in exchange for burning power faster.

 Some cheaper models may only be able to overdrive the engines twice the normal output.